-Treatments are different for each person.
-They depend on the type of incontinence you have and how much it affects your life.
-After your doctor knows what has caused the incontinence, your treatment may include medicines, simple exercises, or both.
-A few men need surgery, but most do not.
+Treatments depend on the type of incontinence you have and how much it affects your life.
+Your treatment may include medicines, simple exercises, or both.
+A few men need surgery, but most don't.

 There are also some things you can do at home.
 In many cases, these lifestyle changes can be enough to control incontinence.

 - Cut back on caffeine drinks, such as coffee and tea.
 Also cut back on fizzy drinks like soda pop.
-And don't drink more than one alcoholic drink a day.
+And limit alcohol to no more than 1 drink a day.

 - Eat foods high in fiber to help avoid constipation.

 - Don't smoke.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.

 - Try simple pelvic-floor exercises like Kegels.

 - Go to the bathroom at several set times each day.
 Wear clothes that you can remove easily.
 Make your path to the bathroom as clear and quick as you can.

 - When you urinate, practice double voiding.
 This means going as much as you can, relaxing for a moment, and then going again.

 - Use a diary to keep track of your symptoms and any leaking of urine.
 This can help you and your doctor find the best treatment for you.